ruffstin/demonbuddy/README.md

 ## Special instructions
 Ensure FirebaseAuth is installed and core data is enabled.
+Use the iPhone 15 Pro simulator (unknown if it'll work on a iPhone) As we are using core data and not firebase to store information, you will need to create your own account.
+Any username, email/password will work.

+I do plan to provide a video of a "test account" that will showcase pre-created/ filled in code.

 ## Who did What? (or what did the demons have us do?)